Academy Sports and Outdoors Logo

 Recommended for youth players

 We broke the ‘leather’ category down by more affordable, lightweight options as well as premium, Pro Series grade options.
-Here is a brief overview of each grade of leathers:
+Here is a brief overview of each grade of leather:

-• Leather: Pigskin, cowhide, kip leather are all lighter in weight yet still very durable — making them perfect for younger players.
+• Leather: Pigskin and cowhide are all lighter in weight yet still very durable, making them perfect for younger players.

-• Premium leather: Full-grain hide leather and steerhide leather are the heavier options geared toward Pro Series or older players.
+• Premium leather: Full-grain hide leather, kip leather, and steerhide leather are the heavier options geared toward Pro Series or older players.

 How to Size a Softball Glove